DaniAffCH/multiperson-realtime-pose-estimation/README.md

 # LitePose pose estimation

-LitePose is an efficient and scale invariant multi-person pose estimation model.
-Its light architecture allows to perform real-time inference with low computational power devices such as smartphones.
+LitePose is an efficient scale invariant multi-person pose estimation model.
+Its light architecture allows to perform real-time inference with low computational power devices.
 This is a (non official) implementation of the original [LitePose][1].

 Keypoint detection                            |  Pose estimation